 Investors in the exchange had said they did not expect to recover their money stashed on the Mt.
 Gox platform, which once accounted for four-fifths of the world’s bitcoin trading.

 But Mt.
 Gox’s bankruptcy, filed with the Tokyo District Court under Japan’s Civil Rehabilitation Law, which is similar to Chapter 11 in the United States, will mean that a bankruptcy supervisor is set to develop a restructuring plan, and will also be responsible for handling any payment of claim distributions to its creditors.
-That process could take from several months to several years.

 The exchange has liabilities of 6.5 billion yen ($64 million) compared with total assets of 3.84 billion yen, the company said.
 It has 127,000 creditors.